amarshah1999/analytics_cup_research/README.md

 ---

-## Research Track Abstract Template (max.
-500 words)
+## Abstract

 #### Introduction

-This research looks to give a mathematical approach to defensive positioning.
+This research looks to give a mathematical, objective approach to defensive positioning.
 There are numerous surfaces freely available such as Pitch Control, Dangerous Accessible Space, Expected Threat that can be computed for an entire pitch to associate a “score” with a defensive setup.
 There are not, to my knowledge, efficient techniques for optimising player positioning to maximise one, or multiple of these objectives.

-For example, trying maximising only Pitch Control will lead to defenders spreading out across the entire pitch.
-Similarly if we, as a defense, try to minimise “dangerous accessible space”, this would cause defenders to fall back too much and allow the opposition lots of space in the midfield.

 This research aims to put together a completely generalisable framework for finding the optimal defensive player positions for any arbitrary complex surface, provided it can be computed from a tracking frame.
 Additionally, this framework allows a coach to input a tactic, such as prioritising pressure on the opposition attackers and risking space in behind, and see where their players should be in order to objectively optimise that risk-reward tradeoff.